Eugenius: Civil, religious, and military policies

 After being installed as Emperor, Eugenius changed the imperial administrators.
 When Theodosius had left the western half of the empire to Valentinian II, he had put his own men in the highest civil offices, to keep a strong grasp on the whole empire.
 Eugenius replaced these administrators with others loyal to himself, coming from the senatorial class.
 Virius Nicomachus Flavianus the Elder became praetorian prefect, his son Nicomachus Flavianus the Younger received the title of praefectus urbi, while the new praefectus annonae was Numerius Proiectus.

 Though his actual beliefs are a matter of controversy among ancient and modern historians, Eugenius was at least publicly a Christian.
 Pagan senators convinced Eugenius to use public money to fund pagan projects, such as the rededication of the Temple of Venus and Roma and the restoration of the Altar of Victory within the Curia.
 Eugenius' appointment of Nicomachus Flavianus, a pagan, as Praetorian Prefect of Italy, revived the pagan cause.
 These religious policies created tension with pro-Christian figures, such as Emperor Theodosius and the powerful and influential Bishop Ambrose, who left his see in Milan when the imperial court of Eugenius arrived.

 Eugenius was also successful in the military field, notably in the renovation of old alliances with Alamanni and Franks, even marching to the Rhine frontier, where he impressed and pacified the Germanic tribes by parading his army in front of them.
 After this display, he recruited Alamannic and Frankish units for his army.

 Fall

 After his election as emperor, Eugenius sent two embassies to Theodosius's court, asking for recognition of his election.
 Theodosius received them, but both embassies were given vague responses and returned without completing their missions.
-In January 393, Theodosius promoted his eight-year-old son Honorius to the rank of Augustus of the West, giving the indication of the illegality of Eugenius' elevation.
+In January 393, Theodosius promoted his eight-year-old son Honorius to the rank of Augustus of the West, indicating he considered Eugenius' elevation illegitimate.